Azemchap/premium-pos-desktop/MOBILE_BUILD_GUIDE.md

-# 📱 Building Premium POS for Android & iOS
+# 📱 Building QorBooks for Android & iOS

 ## 🎯 Overview
 Your app is built with Tauri v2 which supports mobile platforms.
 Here's how to build for Android and iOS.